 My research falls within the broad fields of paleontology and stratigraphy, with an emphasis on deep-time interactions between organisms and their physical environment.
-This encompasses studies into the preservation, ecology, and biology of fossil organisms (and occasionally modern representatives), documentation of trace fossils and sedimentary properties of the units within which fossil data were derived, and high-resolution stratigraphic analysis of the successions comprising studied intervals.
-These results form the framework for interpretation of broader linkages between the biosphere and climatic-oceanographic-tectonic systems.
+This encompasses studies into the biology, ecology, and preservation of fossil organisms and communities (as well as modern counterparts where appropriate); studies of trace fossils and sedimentary characteristics of the units containing fossil assemblages; and studies of the stratigraphic relationships between relevant intervals of the geologic record.
+Results from these analyses form the framework for interpretation of broader linkages between the biosphere and climatic-oceanographic-tectonic systems.

 (*asterisk denotes supervised undergraduate student co-author)

-Thomka, J.R., and Brett, C.E., under revision, Insights into the taxonomy and paleoecology of the ‘bead bed crinoid’ (Echinodermata: Crinoidea) based on new material from the Lower Silurian Brassfield Formation of east-central Kentucky: Journal of Paleontology, v.
-90.
+Thomka, J.R., and Brett, C.E., 2017, Insights into the taxonomy and paleoecology of the ‘bead bed’ crinoid (Echinodermata: Crinoidea) based on new material from the Lower Silurian Brassfield Formation of east-central Kentucky: Palaios, v.
+32, v.
+762-768.

-Deline, B., and Thomka, J.R., in press, The role of preservation on the quantification of morphology and patterns of disparity within Paleozoic echinoderms: Journal of Paleontology, v.
-90.
+Deline, B., and Thomka, J.R., 2017, The role of preservation on the quantification of morphology and patterns of disparity within Paleozoic echinoderms: Journal of Paleontology, v.
+91, p.
+618-632.

 Thomka, J.R., Brett, C.E., *Young, A.L., Bantel, T.E., and Bissett, D.L., 2016, Taphonomy of ‘cystoids’ (Echinodermata: Diploporita) from the Napoleon quarry of southeastern Indiana, USA: The Lower Silurian Massie Formation as an atypical Lagerstätte: Palaeogeography, Palaeoclimatology, Palaeoecology, v.
 443, p.
 263-277.